Shiftgig: History

-On November 24, 2015, Shiftgig Inc. announced it had raised $22 million in Series B venture funding, led by Renren Inc., to expand its mobile marketplace.
+On November 24, 2015, Shiftgig Inc. announced it had raised $22 million in Series B venture funding to expand its mobile marketplace, led by Renren Inc.

-In December 2017, Shiftgig was chosen as Innovator of the Year at the 2017 Dive Awards by HR Dive.
+In December 2017, the company was chosen as Innovator of the Year at the 2017 Dive Awards by HR Dive.

 In April, 2019, Shiftgig's hospitality and national event staffing markets were acquired by LGC Hospitality and Headway Workforce Solutions.
-Following that transition, Shiftgig primarily operates as a SaaS company and its worker engagement platforms, Deploy and BookedOut, continue to operate with their staffing partners.
+Following that transition, the platform primarily operates as a SaaS company.
+Its worker engagement platforms, Deploy and BookedOut, continue to operate with their staffing partners.